 Allowances for impairment losses on loans have significantly increased as a result of the risks and uncertainties associated with the impact of the COVID-19 pandemic, which has resulted in increased monitoring of those loans that have been rescheduled.
-Interbank applied several post-model adjustments for these loan exposures, such as proactive migration of certain clients from Stage 1 to Stage 2, and from Stage 2 to Stage 3, with the aim of more accurately predicting expected credit losses in 2020.
-See "Selected Statistical Information-Classification of Our Loan Portfolio."
+In 2020, Interbank applied several post-model adjustments for these loan exposures, such as proactive migration of certain clients from Stage 1 to Stage 2, and from Stage 2 to Stage 3, with the aim of more accurately predicting expected credit losses.
+In 2021, given continued economic, political and social uncertainty in Peru, Interbank decided to apply a new expert judgment to update its expected credit losses.
 If Interbank's assessment of and expectations concerning the above-mentioned factors differ from actual developments, or if the quality of its loan portfolio deteriorates or the future actual losses exceed its estimates, Interbank's allowance for impairment losses may not be adequate to cover actual losses and it may need to make additional allowances for impairment losses, which could have a material adverse effect on our financial condition and results of operations.
+See "Selected Statistical Information-Classification of Our Loan Portfolio" and "Item 5.
+Operating and Financial Review and Prospects-Operating Results-Impairment Loss on Loans, Net of Recoveries."